ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {: #dataflow artwork-align="center" title="Conceptual Data Flow"}

 The text below summarizes the activities conducted by the roles illustrated in {{dataflow}}.
 Roles are assigned to entities.
 Entities are often system components {{RFC4949}}, such as devices.
-As the term device is typically more intuitive than the term entity or system component, device is often used as a illustrative synonym throughout this document.
+As the term device is typically more intuitive than the term entity or system component, device is often used as an illustrative synonym throughout this document.

 The Attester role is assigned to entities that create Evidence that is conveyed to a Verifier.